muxup/pwr/README.md

 * Supporting fetching data from multiple sources in parallel is an obvious extension.
 It simply hasn't been slow enough so far to make it worth prioritising.
 * Caching of RSS feeds and similar isn't implemented.
-This is find if you're running it once every day or so as intended, but if you're looking to run it more regularly you should add improvements in that area.
+This is fine if you're running it once every day or so as intended, but if you're looking to run it more regularly you should add improvements in that area.
 * pwr is a quick script that scratches an itch.
 It's definitely not the